AdobeDocs/creative-cloud-libraries/src/pages/index.md

 ---
-title: Home - Creative Cloud Libraries
+title: Creative Cloud Libraries API
-description: Connect to the creative system with the Creative Cloud Libraries API
+description: Connect your app to Creative Cloud Libraries.
+Give users access to all their stored creative elements, like logos, colors, and more.
 ---

 <Hero slots="image, heading, text, buttons" variant="halfwidth" />